smartnic/sigcomm21_artifact/README.md

 ## Note
 1. The results showing below can only be used for reference, since K2 leverages stochastic search so that we cannot guarantee the results are exactly the same for every run.
-Expected time for the evaulation of the artifact is around 4 hours (based on a machine with 3.1 GHz Dual-Core Intel Core i7 processor, 16 GB 1867 MHz DDR3 memory).

 2. K2 is a synthesizing compiler that optimizes BPF programs better than traditional compilers like clang.
 However, it does so at the expense